WAC Develops Tomorrow's Global Leaders

 Seeking WAC Teams

 The World Affairs Challenge especially seeks to engage students from under-served schools in learning about global affairs.
-Over 1/3 of registered teams past events came from the national AVID program, designed to assist students from low-income and minority families prepare for and attend college.
-CTIR is working with the Denver Council on Foreign Relations and the World Affairs Council of Colorado Springs and others to offer team scholarships to offset the costs of participating to as many schools as possible.
-Scholarships are available on a limited basis with demonstrated financial need.
+Over one-third of the registered teams from past years have come from the national AVID program, which is designed to assist students from low-income and minority families attend college.
+The Denver Council on Foreign Relations and the World Affairs Council of Colorado Springs offer team scholarships to offset the costs of WAC participation.
+Check back later for information on available scholarships.